 Finally, although the radio show is conducted in Croatian language, Duga nota is first and foremost a music program and music dominates spoken segments by far.
+Only segments from the book read by Robert Šantek, Dubravk Bratoljić and Antonija Vrčić can be linger more then couple of minutes.
 I therefore trust that all of you can enjoy it as it is played, regardless of the language.
 An American friend, keen on music, said after listening to the show: Mladen – Speaking honestly, that’s one of the best rock and roll radio programs I’ve ever heard – truly great selection of tunes – really wide range of stuff.
 Now if I only could understand Croatian.

 Following are the MixCloud links to the episodes of the show:

-Sur, sura, sundari; music, women and wine; sex, drugs and rock and roll is a hendiatris describing human celebration of creative and bodily pleasures.
+Episode 6 Sur, sura, sundari: Music-wise this is my model show, a blend of genres and geographical diversity of music shows how far music can take you.
+Sur, sura, sundari is sanskrit for music, women and wine.
+In rock music we used to refer to this same hendiatris as sex, drugs and rock and roll.
+All three are only describing human celebration of creative and bodily pleasures.
 Tonight we have played the music by the rock holy and unholy trinities, the apex of pyramid of the rock pantheon, while acknowledging that each and every rock fan will have their own trinity of the rock’s greatest.
 From Indian music to jazz rock, via folk, blues and rock this episode of Duga nota is all about music.
 Enjoy!